Long-term depression: Perirhinal cortex

 Computational models predict that LTD creates a gain in recognition memory storage capacity over that of LTP in the perirhinal cortex, and this prediction is confirmed by neurotransmitter receptor blocking experiments.
 It is proposed that there are multiple memory mechanisms in the perirhinal cortex.
 The exact mechanisms are not completely understood, however pieces of the mechanisms have been deciphered.
 Studies suggest that one perirhinal cortex LTD mechanism involves NMDA receptors and group I and II mGlu receptors 24 hours after the stimulus.
 The other LTD mechanism involves acetylcholine receptors and kainate receptors at a much earlier time, about 20 to 30 minutes after stimulus.

 Role of endocannabinoids

-Endocannabinoids affect long-lasting plasticity processes in various parts of the brain, serving both as regulators of pathways and necessary retrograde messengers in specific forms of LTD. In regard to retrograde signaling, cannabinoid receptors function widely throughout the brain in presynaptic inhibition.
+Endocannabinoids affect long-lasting plasticity processes in various parts of the brain, serving both as regulators of pathways and necessary retrograde messengers in specific forms of LTD. In addition, LTD and LTP initiated by endocannabinoids are often expressed at the presynaptic level due to the retrograde nature of endocannabinoids.
+In regard to retrograde signaling, cannabinoid receptors function widely throughout the brain in presynaptic inhibition.
 Endocannabinoid retrograde signaling has been shown to effect LTD at corticostriatal synapses and glutamatergic synapses in the prelimbic cortex of the nucleus accumbens (NAc), and it is also involved in spike-timing-dependent LTD in the visual cortex.
+Although endocannabinoid retrograde signaling has been shown to effect glutamatergic synapses, it can also effect GABAergic synapses with either hetero- or homosynaptic interactions.
 Endocannabinoids are implicated in LTD of inhibitory inputs (LTDi) within the basolateral nucleus of the amygdala (BLA) as well as in the stratum radiatum of the hippocampus.
 Additionally, endocannabinoids play an important role in regulating various forms of synaptic plasticity.
 They are involved in inhibition of LTD at parallel fiber Purkinje neuron synapses in the cerebellum and NMDA receptor-dependent LTD in the hippocampus.